 The Science Park was officially launched on 16th June by India’s renowned educationist Mr. Shomie Das and Scientist of the Year Dr. Manu Korulla.

 Mr. Shomie Das The Inspiration Himself, and founder of Oakridge.
 Mr. Das has been instrumental in setting up many schools across the country.
 He has worked as Head of the Physics Department – Gordonstoun School Scotland, Principal Mayo college -Ajmer, Headmaster -Lawrence School, Sanawar, and Headmaster- The Doon School.
 To top that, in 1963, he was a tutor to His Royal Highness Prince Charles.

 Dr. Manu Korulla has been awarded the ‘Scientist of the Year’ in recognition for his outstanding contributions in the design and development of a unique Torpedo Launch and Recovery Vessel.
 He Interacted with Oakridge kids and appreciated their understanding of basics and their practical implementations.
 He also admired a wide variety of questions which student has asked.

 Around 400 people have visited the Science Park.
 Oakridge students have demonstrated all the 22 instruments to the visitors explaining their functionality and the science concept behind it.
-Instruments like Anemometer helped students gauge instantaneous and#8216;Velocity and Direction of Wind', and#8216;Circus of Energy' explained about potential energy, kinetic energy and centrifugal force, Nipkov's Disc, explained the working of television.
+Instruments like Anemometer helped students gauge instantaneous ‘Velocity and Direction of Wind’, ‘Circus of Energy’ explained about potential energy, kinetic energy and centrifugal force, Nipkov’s Disc, explained the working of television.
 Children were really enthusiastic and showing interest to learn science practically.